lavaeater/turbo-rocket-ultra/README.md

 What I also decided was that I shouldn't overstretch.
 All my games are always super-ambitious, and super-not-ever-done.
 So, this time, I am going to **stay** on a particular feature / function until it is done and not deal with stuff that aren't relevant right now, at all.
 So, in the beginning, there will be no procedural map generation or sprite / texture loading or anything like that.
 I started with the ship, the thrust and control and then some shooting, making sure each and everyone of those things are 100% done to the current requirements before moving on to the next thing I want to have.

+## Even later,  Tuesday 29th of December

+Never quit while behind.
+No, really, an important thing is this: take a break.
+I played some Inside with the kids and then I managed to solve the problem when returning.
+I implemented some display of debug info using the old Scene2d UI from other games.
+What had happened was that I rationalized away a separate vector for the **direction** of new shots.
+It worked for a while because we were going around 0,0, but as we move away, the vector used to calculate speed and direction became more and more corrupt and weird.

+So, mouse aim now... aims right and works.
+What's next?
+Always keep a log.

+Anyway, lets plan, work and analyze what we are doing: The next item on the todo-list was the ability to enter vehicles and shoot from them.
+That would be so friggin' cool it's not even real...

+So, how do we do it?
+Well, we can start by simply making a dumb vehicle that is AI-controlled.
+It can for sure use Behavior trees or sensors or something, but it needs to drive by itself...

+## Tuesday 29th of December

+Always quit when not ahead.
+So, I have managed to implement some kind of mouse aim.
+There is just two problems:
+1. It aims wrong
+2. It stops working

+So, the aim seems to be a few degrees off - why?
+Well, it could be any number of things: I use body coordinates a bunch, perhaps I should always use transform coordinates?
+Or what?
+Like, the box2d world just works as it should and should kinda be mapped to some other kind of coordinate system.
+Thing is, I only use the debug renderer which is not necessarily the correct thing to do.

+There might also be an issue with the aspect ratio of the viewport.
+If it does not match the screen, we might have a problem.
+That is most likely what's wrong...

+OK, whatever,  but the aiming suddenly breaking down is NOT cool.
+That is a gamebreaker right now.

 ## Update

 This is my devlog.